 A FEATURE DOCUMENTARY

 INHERENT GOOD follows comedian and “Liberal Redneck” Trae Crowder on his journey to explore a growing grassroots idea called, Universal Basic Income (UBI), as an urgent response to swelling economic anxiety and wealth inequality in America.
 UBI is periodic cash payments given to every individual – no strings attached.
 By giving people unconditional cash, it embraces the idea that everyone has a secure foundation to build from with dignity and freedom to do so.
 In the past, Richard Nixon championed a guaranteed minimum income along with Martin Luther King, Jr. and free-market capitalist Milton Friedman.
 Could UBI be the uniting idea that helps transform our economy into one that works for all of us?

 Trae returns to his quaint rural hometown of Celina, Tennessee.
 When he was 10, the town’s main factory, and economic backbone, shut down and went abroad.
 As a result, Trae grew up poor and on welfare.
 Decades later, Celina is still dealing with the ripple effects of the factory closure, leaving many of its residents living on the edge.
-A gay man living with a life-threatening heart condition who squeaks by on disability, an Army vet struggling to raise his two granddaughters after his opioid-addicted son loses custody, a mother of four barely gets by while her husband is in jail for unsettled debts, and a mayor working two jobs who still lacks security.
+A gay man living with a life-threatening heart condition who squeaks by on disability, an Army vet struggling to raise his two granddaughters after his opioid-addicted son loses custody, a mother of four scarcely gets by while her husband is in jail for unsettled debts, and a soon-to-be mayor working two jobs who still lacks security.
 Everyday people share their truths about what it takes to survive and thrive in an inequitable society.
 They represent countless Americans living paycheck to paycheck across the country.

-On his journey to fully understand Universal Basic Income, Trae engages in a candid conversation with 2020 presidential candidate Andrew Yang who’s proposing giving a $1,000 per month to every citizen.
+On his journey to fully understand UBI, Trae engages in a candid conversation with 2020 presidential candidate Andrew Yang who’s proposing giving a $1,000 per month to every citizen.
 With Yang’s rising popularity, he’s brought UBI into the mainstream political conversation as a means to address a tsunami of social and economic issues in America.